 But Mrs Brown contacted the coroner to raise serious concerns over a lack of investigation into her son’s allergy.

 After further tests, Dr Sharma revised her findings and said she believed Mr Stephenson died as a result of the combination between the allergic reaction and the drugs.

 Mr Tweddle recorded a verdict of death by misadventure and said Mr Stephenson’s died “as a result of a severe allergic reaction to nuts in the presence of the drugs”.

 The coroner also praised Mrs Brown for her persistence in ensuring the allergy enquiry was fully investigated.

-Speaking after the inquest, Mrs Brown remained adamant the drugs played little or no part in her son’s death and is now urging other allergy sufferers to be aware of what might be in their food.
+Speaking after the inquest, Mrs Brown remained adamant the drugs, which had been taken eight days previously, played no part in her son’s death and is now urging other allergy sufferers to be aware of what might be in their food.

 She said: “Losing Derek was devastating, but if we can stop it happening to someone else then we’ve got to try.